Seagate rises after posting better-than-expected earnings

 Makers of the affordable data storage technology known as hard disk drives have become hot stocks amid the AI boom.

-Hard disk drive maker Seagate Technology Holdings, one of the top-performing stocks in the S&P 500 this year, rose in the after-hours session Tuesday after reporting better-than-expected results for its fiscal first quarter.
+Hard disk drive maker Seagate Technology Holdings, one of the top-performing stocks in the S&P 500 this year, is up big in premarket trading on Wednesday after reporting better-than-expected results for its fiscal first quarter on Tuesday after the close.
+Rival hard disk drive maker Western Digital is also rallying strongly in the premarket session as investors bet that its peer’s strong performance bodes well for the industry at large.

 Adjusted earnings per share came in at $2.61 vs. the $2.40 anticipated on the Street.